 That the photo has a massive blue colour cast, let’s try to warm up the photo by adding a bit more yellow.
 Just drag the Temperature slider toward the right.

-Observing the change of the colour when moving the slider, when the slider reached a certain point, you should be able to see the colour of the Milky Way started to separate from the sky.
+Observing the change of the colour when moving the slider, when the slider reaches a certain point, you should be able to see the colour of the Milky Way starting to separate from the sky.

 I think the photo is a bit too greenish.
 Let’s try to reduce some green by adjusting the Tint slider.
-This also helps to further separate the Milky Way from the sky.
+This also helps to separate the Milky Way from the sky further.

 Once we have a good separation between the Milky Way and the sky, it is time to reset both the Vibrance and Saturation sliders.

 Now you have set the colour of the Milky Way right.
-You may feel that the photo looked plain, this is because your eyes already got used to the heavily saturated colour.
+You may feel that the photo looked plain.
+This is because your eyes have already got used to the heavily saturated colour.

 That’s all for this blog post.
 See you next time! 😀